VR2XHQ/pico-lcd1602-ui/README.md

 # Pico LCD1602 UI Module

 🧩 A modular LCD control system for Raspberry Pi Pico, written in C/C++ with support for custom icons, semantic UI functions, and mixed-style API.
+The C++ library is copied from https://github.com/cristiancristea00/Pico-I2C-LCD.
+With the help of Copilot AI, I wrap it with C language and add UI interface.

 ---